Lyfae/UAV_Robotics_Team/README.md

 # UAV_Robotics_Team

-This is Cal Poly Pomona's Robotics Team for the **UAV BANSHEE** project that is funded by *Lockheed Martin*
+This is Cal Poly Pomona's Robotics Team for the **UAV BANSHEE** project that is funded and sponsored by *Lockheed Martin* and *Robotis*

 ## Goals for Spring 2021